shichuzhu/home/README.md

 # home

-Some customized config files for my linux machine
+Some customized config for setting up a new linux machine.

-# Suggested workflow:
-- For machine specific settings, commit to corresponding branches.
-- For universal settings, commit to master branch, and then regularly merge master into each other branches.

-# Misc
-## VSCode
-1. To make the system wide key-map work, need to set "keyboard.dispatch" to "keyCode" in setting.
-System-wide, use gnome-tweak-tool to set CapsLock behavior.
+See the instruction in init.sh for how to run the script.